kkk987/portfolio/README.md

 1. Describe key events in the development of the internet from the 1980s to today (max.
 150 words)

+    The internet was first designed in response to the nuclear attack back in 1969, but after 20 years of growth, it was widely used in the research area.
+And the first network protocol used to control over the ARPANET was the Network Control Protocol which was replaced by TCP/IP in 1983 where it is still used today.

+    As the network develops, the networks moved from NSFNET (research only) to privatisation.
+By the end of 1995, there were an estimated 16 million internet users.

+    The next key event is the establishment of ICANN in 1998.
+ICANN was designed for management of the internet with a focus of an open, transparent and collaborative model with global participation.

+    And until 1991,  the first web server was released by Berners Lee (where rapid growth of the early web comes after).

 2. Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)

+    When a client tries to visit a website through a browser, the browser goes to the DNS server, and finds the real address of the server that the website lives on.

+    Then the browser sends an HTTP request message to the server, asking it to send a copy of the website to the client.
+This message, and all other data sent between the client and the server is sent across the internet connection using TCP/IP.

+    If the server approves the client's request, the server sends the client a "200 OK" message, and then starts sending the website's files to the browser as a series of small chunks called data packets.

+    In the end, browser assembles the small chunks into a complete website and displays it to the client.

 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)

+    HTML is one of the key fundamental technologies.
+It was created in 1991 but was not officially released.
+Instead, HTML 2.0 was released in 1995  which contains all the features of HTML 1.0 along with that few additional features; which remained as the standard markup language for designing and creating websites until January 1997 and refined various core features of HTML.

+    Then comes the HTML 3.0.
+It included improved new features of HTML, giving more powerful characteristics for webmasters in designing web pages.
+But these powerful features of new HTML slowed down the browser in applying further improvements.

+    Then comes the HTML 4.01 which is widely used and was a successful version of HTML before HTML 5.0, which is currently released and used worldwide.
+HTML 5 can be said for as an extended version of HTML 4.01 which was published in the year 2012.